soundwanders/greatgatsby/README.md

 ### 🐛 Report A Bug

-If you encounter any bugs or issues, please reach out or create a pull request &smile;
+If you encounter any issues, please reach out or create a pull request &smile;

 1. Fork the Project from branch 'main'
 2. Create your Update Branch (`git checkout -b update/PestControl`)